How Dong Quai Can Help Relieve Dysmenorrhea & Painful Period Cramps

 Dong quai is said to appear more frequently in Traditional Chinese Medicine (TCM) prescriptions than any other herb.
 Its Chinese name, dang quei, literally means “state of return,” referring to its restorative powers.14

-Most herbalists regard dong quai as the wonder herb for the female system.
+Most herbalists regard dong quai as the wonder herb for the female system (though we will note not all menstruating people identify as female).
 In Asia, dong quai is to women’s health what ginseng is to men’s.
-It’s a multi-purpose female remedy used in TCM to treat menstrual cramps, lack of menstruation, frequent menstruation, menopausal hot flashes, and balancing female reproductive processes.15,16,17
+It’s a multi-purpose remedy used in TCM to treat menstrual cramps, lack of menstruation, frequent menstruation, menopausal hot flashes, and balancing female reproductive processes.15,16,17

 Most of the medicinal oils are found in dong quai’s roots.
 In fact, contemporary Chinese theories of TCM claim that different parts of the root are responsible for different effects: the head of the root stops bleeding, the middle of the root regulates blood and alleviates pain, and the tail portion eliminates blood stasis.14